katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 ## How to Customize Markdown files?

-I will not be writing a guide as GitHub's Markdown guides are comprehensive enough to customize your Markdown files.
-This is where I learn how to customize mine too!
+GitHub's Markdown guides are excellent and omprehensive enough to customize your Markdown files.
+This is where I learn to customize mine too!

 - How to customize Markdown files - [Github Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 - How to create tables - [GitHub Organizing information with tables](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables)
 - How to colour code your SQL, Python, etc code blocks - [GitHub Creating and highlighting code blocks](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)
+- **Bonus tip**: How to add emoji? 🌟🙌🏻🙋🏻‍♀️📚
+  - For Windows: Windows logo key + . (period)
+  - For Mac: Control + Command
 ***

 ## How to Create New Repository?